 - FY 2015 is from October 1 2014 through September 30 2015.

-For example, a new Republican majority was voted in during the mid-term Congressional elections in November 2010.
+However, this process started to slowly disintegrate in 2010.
+That's when a new Republican majority was voted in during the mid-term Congressional elections in November 2010.
 They were able to participate in the FY 2012 budget, which was submitted by President Obama in February 2011, a month after they took office.

 However, before they could even consider the FY 2012 budget, they had to finalize the FY 2011 budget.
 Thanks to the election, the lame-duck Congress had missed its September 30 2010 deadline to agree on the FY 2011 budget.
 Instead, they waited until the mid-term elections were over.
 Fortunately, Congress had approved temporary spending orders to keep the government running.

 The disagreement over the FY 2011 budget went on until April 2011, at which time the temporary spending orders were to expire.
 There was a real threat of a government shutdown.
 It was averted at the last minute when the President and Congress agreed to $80 billion in spending cuts.